- Parents Home

 - Try to follow local time at your destination (for example, try to keep kids awake until their usual bedtime).

-All of these things can help kids' ears adjust.
 You may also want to give your child a pain reliever, such as acetaminophen, 30-60 minutes before takeoff or, if it's a long flight, before landing.